lemelon/cozysdk-client/tuto.md

 You also need to add, in your Home.Ctrl.js file, a very simple thing : two requests of a list of name contacts inserted in your contact app.
 A response of this function needs to be added to scope `home.html`.
 The way `all` function is being used seems to be a bit surprizing: a function with a `then` and a `catch`...
 It's actually not that surprizing.
 What we're doing here is promises.
 It's some angularjs black magic and if you want to know more about this topic, you can follow this [link](http://www.webdeveasy.com/javascript-promises-and-angularjs-q-service/) for example.

-Also, what's important is to make controller files as simple as it can get and do all the logic in the factory repository.
-It's a very convincing (In My Humble Opinion) angularjs norm.

 Finally, you can call an ng-repeat in the home.html file to get all the contact name list and display it.
 We can also put a filter to show how simple it is to add it in angularjs, just for the fun.

 #### Source code